 By rising against Britain the colonists exploded the myth of English liberty while using at the same time the principles that the people of England themselves had established one century before in the Glorious Revolution.

 Several circumstances had put a strain on Anglo-American relations in the 18th century.

-- First, Britain merchants manipulated the House of Commons into voting a series of protective acts that were detrimental to colonial economy.
+First, Britain merchants manipulated the House of Commons into voting a series of protective acts that were detrimental to the colonial economy.

-- Another dissatisfaction came from the costs of British European’s war to which they were forced
+Another dissatisfaction came from the costs of British European’s war to which they were forced to contribute.